 Residency classification is determined by the admitting office based on whether a student meets all requirements of the University System of Maryland policy.
 Neither an out-of-state nor an in-state status classification is permanent.
 After a minimum of one term’s attendance, an out-of-state student may petition the Registrar’s In-State Residency Office to request a change to in-state status.

 Reclassifications of status must be made by the established deadline of the semester for which they are to take effect.
 The Registrar's Office cannot retroactively reclassify residency status.
-There is the option of filing an appeal if a petition is denied or retroactive status is being requested.
+There is an option of filing an appeal if a petition is denied.

 Should a petition be denied, an appeal may be filed with the Residency Review Committee.
 Instructions on appeals are provided at the time a petition is denied.
 The Residency Review Committee is a broad-based committee comprised of representatives from multiple offices and departments.